Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud/about-dbt-cloud.md

    <Card
     title="Host & share documentation"
-    body="dbt Cloud hosts and authorizes access to dbt project documentation, allowing you to generate data documentation on a schedule for your project.
-Invite teammates to dbt Cloud to collaborate and share your project's documentation." link="/docs/explore/build-and-view-your-docs"
+    body="dbt hosts and authorizes access to dbt project documentation, allowing you to generate data documentation on a schedule for your project.
+Invite teammates to dbt to collaborate and share your project's documentation." link="/docs/explore/build-and-view-your-docs"
     icon="dbt-bit"/>

    <Card
     title="Supports GitHub, GitLab, AzureDevOps"
-    body="Seamlessly connect your git account to dbt Cloud and provide another layer of security to dbt Cloud.
+    body="Seamlessly connect your git account to dbt and provide another layer of security to dbt.
 Import new repositories, trigger continuous integration, clone repos using HTTPS, and more!" link="/docs/cloud/git/connect-github"
     icon="dbt-bit"/>

    <Card
     title="Enable Continuous Integration"
-    body="Configure dbt Cloud to run your dbt projects in a temporary schema when new commits are pushed to open pull requests.
+    body="Configure dbt to run your dbt projects in a temporary schema when new commits are pushed to open pull requests.
 This build-on-PR functionality is a great way to catch bugs before deploying to production, and an essential tool in any analyst's belt." link="/docs/deploy/continuous-integration"
     icon="dbt-bit"/>